NICHE! NICHE! NICHE! Darling!

 Some people define their niche by their target market and what type of people they serve.
 Others define their niche by their business and what they offer.
 It's chicken and the egg because you can't have one without the other.

 My advice is to define your niche by your business, not your target market.

-This way you're running your business how you want to run - not how your other people want you to run it.
-So, define your business and then find out if there is a market for it (i.e. are there enough people out there who will pay you for what you are offering?).
+This way you're running your business how you want to run - not how other people want you to run it.
+Define your business and then find out if there is a market for it (i.e. are there enough people out there who will pay you for what you are offering?).
 This will then give you your 'niche' target market.